VPAC/seqpar/sequentialandparallelprogramming.md

 Another hardware technology that has recently appeared is the Knight's Landing and the upcoming Knight's Hill Intel's Many Integrated Core microarchitecture from Intel.
 As implementations of the Xeon Phi, these follow the same general architecture as the x86-64 line whilst sharing some of the characteristics of GPUs, could operate as an independent CPU rather than as an add-on.
 Knights Landing contains up to 72 cores with four threads per core.

-## 1.5 Parallel Processing Performance
+## 1.5 Parallel Processing Performance and Optimisation

 **The Problem**